KellyStathis/datacite_consortium_reporting/README.md

-This project exports the number of DOIs registered by a DataCite consortium's consortium organizations per month, for a given year.
+This project exports the number of DOIs registered by a DataCite consortium's consortium organizations per month or quarter for a given year.

 ## Configuration